-In the 2017 program year, it continued to be obvious in several categories that the cost of construction is carrying a higher price than when some of the long-standing programs were originally set up.
-An example of this is the Accessible Housing Program where the cost of ramps and accesssibility modifications has seen a drastic increase.
+In the 2018 program year, it continued to be obvious in several categories that the cost of construction is carrying a higher price than when some of the long-standing programs were originally set up.
+An example of this is the Accessible Housing Program where the cost of ramps and accessibility modifications has seen a drastic increase.
 The Comprehensive Rehabilitation program continues to be examined, and the need for the furnace and emergency loan programs has not seen a slowdown.
-The public service agencies spend the majority of their funds, and as of the time of this draft the 2017 sidewalk program is out for bid and will be completed in the 2018 program year.
+The public service agencies spend the majority of their funds, and the Municipal Services and Operations department in the City completed the 2017 sidewalk program.
 As with previous years, staff is seeing an increase in applications and a decrease in resources.